GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 A chat is a list of sentences, diveded by the hour in which the message was written, followed by the name of the author, and the sentence at the end.

-Here is the most complete example of a chat.
+Here is the most complete example of a chat:

 ```
 14:24:32 Customer : Lorem ipsum dolor sit amet, consectetur adipiscing elit.